Costco: Costco today

 In the United States, Costco's main competitors operating membership warehouses are Sam's Club (a subsidiary of Walmart) and BJ's Wholesale Club.
 Costco employs 316,000 full and part-time employees worldwide.
 Costco had 90.3 million members in 2017.
 In 2020, Costco had 105.5 million members.
 In 2021, the company had 111.6 million members.
 As of November 2023, Costco had 129.5 million members.
+As of February 2026, Costco has over 145.9 million cardholders and 81.4 paid memberships, which is up approximately 5% year over year.

 Costco was the first company to grow from $0 in sales to $3 billion in sales in under six years.
 For the fiscal year ending on August 31, 2012, the company's sales totaled $97.062 billion, with $1.709 billion net profit.
 As of 2019, Costco is ranked No. 14 on the Fortune 500 rankings of the largest United States corporations by total revenue.
 The ACSI (The American Customer Satisfaction Index) named Costco number one in the specialty retail store industry with a score of 84 in 2014.

-From December 2013, Costco's board of directors was chaired by co-founder Jeffrey H. Brotman and included Sinegal, co-founder and director, and two officers of the company: president and CEO W. Craig Jelinek and CFO Richard A. Galanti.
+From December 2013, Costco's board of directors was chaired by co-founder Jeffrey H. Brotman and included Sinegal, co-founder and director, and two company officers: the president and CEO W. Craig Jelinek and CFO Richard A. Galanti.
 On August 1, 2017, Brotman died.
 As of August 2017, Sinegal and Jelinek remained on the board.
 Jim Sinegal stepped down in 2018.